yilingu0094/yilingu0094.github.io/_pages/publications.md

 **Research Direction:** To identify the solutions of this type problem, we have <span style="color:DarkGoldenRod">3 research directions</span>.
 1. VI/MI: The minmax optimization problem can be cast as a special case of variational inequality problems (VIPs) or monotone inclusion problems (MIPs).
 Therefore, by identifying stochastic algorithms that achieve the optimal convergence rate in generalized MIPs or VIPs, we are able to attain the saddle points or stationary points under certain convergence rate for a family of structured nonconvex-nonconcave minmax optimization problems.

-2. Weak Assumption: Another line of our work is to ensure the convergence under the weaker assumptions of convexity-concavity, such as the two-sided Polyak-Łojasiewicz condition or $\rho$-weakly convex-concave.
+2. Weak Assumption: Another line of our work is to ensure the convergence under the weaker assumptions of convexity-concavity, such as the two-sided Polyak-Łojasiewicz condition or $\rho$-weakly convex-concave assumption.

 3. <span style="color:DarkGoldenRod">Normal Map (Main Direction)</span>: Especially for nonsmooth case, we introduce normal mapping to offer a normal map-based method to resolve the biasedness of some stochastic proximal methods like prox-SGDA and to measure the convergence of these methods by converting the expectation of the natural residual into a normal mapped one.